DynaPlex/DynaPlex/docs/tutorials/binpacking-mdp.md

 numbers.

 !!! warning "Unexploited symmetry may hamper performance"
-    This model is deliberately kept simple, and that leaves performance on the table.
+    This model is deliberately kept simple, and that leaves DRL performance on the table.
 The bins are interchangeable — any permutation of `weight_vector` describes an equivalent state — but the model does not sort the weights after adding each weight, and the featurizer feeds the